 Polyalphaolefin (a.k.a.
-PAO) is a polymer made by polymerizing an alpha-olefin usually 1-decene or a mixture of α-olefins containing, in general, a minimum of six and a maximum of twelve carbon atoms.
-PAOs are manufactured by boron trifluoride-based Friedel–Crafts oligomerization of α-olefins, using alcohols as co-catalysts.
-This process results in products a high viscosity index, of approximately 130, excellent low-temperature flow and pour-point characteristics, good oxidation stability and compatibility with mineral oils, paints and seals.
-However, these products has poor fire resistance and biodegradability.
+PAO) are oligomers made by oligomerization alpha olefins, usually 1-decene or a mixture of alpha olefins containing, in general, a minimum of six and a maximum of twelve carbon atoms.
+This process results in products with a high viscosity index (VI), ranging from 100 up to 1,000, excellent low-temperature flow and pour-point characteristics, good oxidation stability and compatibility with mineral oils, paints and seals.
+However, these products have poor fire resistance and biodegradability.
 PAOs are used in several synthetic products, such as greases, lubricants, fluids, and have emerged as crucial components in many applications and industries.

-Intratec offers professional, easy-to-understand reports examining Polyalphaolefin production.
+Intratec offers professional, easy-to-understand reports examining Polyalphaolefin production costs.
 Each study describes an industrial plant, including main process units and site infrastructure, and presents an independent analysis of capital and operating costs.
-All reports are based on the most recent economic data available (Q2 2019).
+All reports are based on the most recent economic data available (Q2 2023).